mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

-### Sceanrio 2: Your Domain Registrar doesn't permit necessary DNS Settings like CNAME- incl.
-Widlcard-Records etc. (e.g. GoDaddy)
+### Sceanrio 2: Your Domain Registrar doesn't permit the necessary DNS Settings (e.g. GoDaddy)

 If you registered your domain with a registrar that doesn't allow you to add the necessary DNS records (like GoDaddy), you can either transfer your domain completely to a DNS Provider that does (like DNSimple) - or you can just transfer the hosting of your domain to such a provider.
 The latter means: Your registrar stays your registrar but your domain will no longer be hosted by this registrar - instead it will be hosted by another DNS Provider, who's domain services you want to use.
 This can be done by switching to the name servers of the Provider who shall host your domain.
 If you'd like to to transfer hosting from GoDaddy to DNSimple for example, follow these steps: